 - Blood tests: Complete blood count (CBC) (provides information about the type and count of different types of blood cells), serum electrolytes, renal function studies (for assessing kidney function), and liver function tests are all part of the routine tests for staging.
 In some cases, these tests may identify the site of metastasis.
 For instance, an elevated serum calcium level is seen with spread of the cancer to the bone.
 These tests are also important to assess the organ functions before starting treatment.

 - CT scan of the brain, neck, abdomen, and pelvis: An X-ray machine linked to a computer takes a series of detailed pictures of areas inside the body from different angles.
 If required, the doctor may inject a dye into a vein and may give the patient a contrast agent to swallow so that the organs or tissues more clearly show up on the scan.

 - MRI of the brain and spine: MRI is an imaging technique used to produce high-quality images of the inside of the body.
 A series of detailed pictures of areas inside the body are taken from different angles.
 The difference between an MRI and CT scan is that MRI uses magnetic waves, whereas CT scan uses X-rays for the procedure.

 - Radionuclide bone scan: With the help of this procedure, the doctor determines whether the lung cancer has spread to the bones.
 The doctor injects a minute quantity of radioactive material into the vein; this material travels through the bloodstream.
 If the cancer has spread to the bones, the radioactive material collects in the bones and is detected by a scanner.

-- Limited stage: In this stage, the tumor is confined to one side of the chest, the tissues between the lungs, and nearby lymph nodes only.
+- Limited stage: In this stage, the tumor is confined to a single radiation field.
+This includes the lung, and the lymph nodes, within and between the lungs.

 Must Read Articles Related to Small-Cell Lung Cancer